In this article: Learn how to apply Cottage Paint Wax to achieve a beautiful & durable finish on furniture and decorative pieces.

 The waxing step went very badly.
 I ended up with little teeny tiny patches of sealed areas.
 When the light hit it just right it looked speckled and splotchy!

-When we were in White Rock, BC last Fall, I stopped into the Cottage Living Shop to ask how to apply the wax the proper way.
+When we were in White Rock, BC, I stopped into the Cottage Living Shop to ask how to apply the wax the proper way.
 Not only did the store owner explain it to me, she agreed to do a demonstration right then and let me video it.

 How to Apply Cottage Paint Acrylic Wax

-- Apply the wax to the furniture piece by applying it in circular motions and back and forth, rubbing it in as if you are applying lotion ~ making sure no wax is left sitting on top of the surface.
+Apply the wax in circular motions and back and forth, rubbing it in as if you are applying lotion ~ making sure no wax is left sitting on top of the surface.

-- At least 2 coats of wax is recommended.
+At least 2 coats of wax is recommended with Cottage Paint Wax ~ with drying time needed between each coat.
 When applying the wax, it will appear shiny (partly because of the wax and partly because of the damp brush), but will dry as a clear, light matte sheen.

-- Once finished, wash the brush out thoroughly with pure soap (like Sunlight bar soap), towel dry, and hang to dry.
+Wash the wax application brush out thoroughly with pure soap (like Sunlight bar soap), towel dry, and hang to dry.
+As with any brush, if it is taken care of well, it should last for many years.

 If you are interested in watching the original video I took at the Cottage Paint shop with Linda, I’ve published it as well ~ It has my actual questions in it as she’s working…along with a plethora of “OKs”… So, if you want in on the real live action, here it is!: